2012 Florida Republican presidential primary: Background

 Iowa, New Hampshire and South Carolina, the first three contests in the primary election cycle to eventually determine a parties' nominee, are often the most politically significant states due to the bandwagon effect.
 The candidates themselves, their infrastructure and the national media are entrenched in these states and therefore these early states (particularly Iowa and New Hampshire) receive more media and political attention than any other state.
 Often the candidate with the most momentum from the first three states will become the party nominee.
 The 2008 GOP Presidential nominee John McCain won New Hampshire and South Carolina.
 In 2000, George W. Bush won Iowa and South Carolina, and became the party nominee.

 In the 2012 primary race, a division formed in the Republican Party between the moderate frontrunner, former Massachusetts governor Mitt Romney, and conservatives who distrusted Romney's perceived liberal tendencies while governor of Massachusetts.
-Romney was criticised, among other things, for signing into law the Massachusetts health reform law, which resembled President Barack Obama's Affordable Health Care for America Act.
+Romney was criticized, among other things, for signing into law the Massachusetts health reform law, which resembled President Barack Obama's Affordable Health Care for America Act.
 Many in the conservative faction of the Republican Party searched for an alternative.

 Iowa was won by former senator Rick Santorum after the votes were certified.
 New Hampshire was won by Mitt Romney.
 Former House Speaker Newt Gingrich won South Carolina.
 This is the first time the first three states have been won by three different candidates.